 Accessibility matters

 When it comes to ensuring that those with special accessibility requirements are able to fully enjoy the event like all other attendees, it’s also important to consider those whose needs are also not instantly visibly recognizable.
 Taking steps to create a workable and safe atmosphere for the deaf, blind and even chemically sensitive will let the attending members of those communities experience all aspects of the event equally.
-Above all else, it’s extremely important for your crew to respect everyone’s independence — and by creating a space easily navigated by all who enter, you’re guaranteeing that independence remains unchallenged.
+Above all else, it’s extremely important for your crew to respect everyone’s independence by creating a space easily navigated by all who enter.

 Diversity in the kitchen

-There’s much more to think about than just allergies when it comes to food served on-site, and nut, gluten and other allergen-free options are becoming standard fare at events of all sizes.
-But there’s other sensitivities to keep in mind, like ensuring those who keep halal or kosher are offered what they require at meal times.
-With some groundwork, finding a halal or kosher caterer is simple — some even capable of providing separate kitchens to avoid contamination with foods that don’t fit the standards.
-They say that the way to a person’s heart is through their stomach, and the same can be said for keeping your attendees happy and well fed to their expectations and custom.
+There’s much more to think about than just allergies when it comes to food served onsite, and nut, gluten and other allergen-free options are becoming standard fare at events of all sizes.
+But there are other sensitivities to keep in mind, like ensuring those who are vegetarian or who keep halal or kosher are offered what they require at meal times.
+They say that the way to a person’s heart is through their stomach, and it certainly is true for attendees.